-Family-Friendly Microwave Meals you can make in your Hotel Room can help you save money while traveling.
+Family-Friendly Microwave Meals you can make in your Hotel Room can help you save money on your Affordable Family Vacation.
 Family Travel Hacking can help you earn some great free stays at hotels but they often do not come with kitchens.
-This microwavable food can help cut your food budget while traveling.
+This microwavable food can help cut your food budget while on a cheap family vacation.

 While I love to taste delicious local food it can add up to eating 3 meals a day or even 2 meals a day out.
 My husband and kids tend to be picky so having these items on hand can save me a lot especially on basic food.